emryslda/HEC_DSSVue-Jython-programs/README.md

 # delete_all_records.py

-It delete all record inside a specific .dss file
+It clears all record inside a specific .dss file